beehive-lab/dynamic-intelligent-scheduler/README.md

 # TornadoVM Feature Extraction and Intelligent Execution

 This tool extracts runtime and hardware features from a TornadoVM application and uses them to predict the optimal device for executing a given workload.
 It then runs the workload on the predicted device and reports performance.
+The system supports both **performance optimization** and **power optimization** modes using different ML models.

 ## 🚀 Overview